 Priority is given to certain routes, which can be found on the winter service page.

-The combination of freezing temperatures and surface water from the recent heavy rainfall and flooding can make the roads treacherous.
+The combination of freezing temperatures and surface water from the recent heavy rainfall can make the roads treacherous.
 Road users are urged to be prepared for all weather situations, drive to the conditions of the roads and not get caught out.

 During bad weather, drivers thinking about driving in these extreme conditions should: